Shamrock (comics): Fictional character biography

 Later, her father drugged her to allow Arnim Zola to attempt to duplicate her powers.
 She later retired from superhero activity and became a hairdresser.
 She eventually moved to New York City, where she opened a bar.
 She was later revealed to have become a S.H.I.E.L.D. agent at some point.

-In Girl Comics #2 (2010) she is seen running a superhero salon.
+She is later seen running a superhero salon.

 Powers and abilities

 Shamrock is possessed by the souls of thousands of victims of wars who manifest themselves as poltergeists which affect probability within a 20-foot radius of her, altering situations so that she is given an advantage, in essence having "The Luck of the Irish."

 Reception

 Critical reception

 Jack Beresford of The Irish Post stated, "Though far from a fan favourite, Shamrock remains a character of huge potential. [...]
 Far from a popular presence in the world of Marvel comics, should the MCU succeed in resurrecting this decidedly one-dimensional Irish superhero stereotype, then it could rank among their greatest achievements."
 Nicholas Conley of Grunge.com asserted, "Now, one aspect of Shamrock's origins that is potentially interesting is that her body has supposedly become a vessel for the many souls of innocent lives lost during war, a concept that could be fleshed out.
 However, the stereotypical nature of everything else about Shamrock is really hard to overlook, so it's not surprising that the character has sunken into deep obscurity."
 Eric Nierstedt of ComicsVerse wrote, "Molly Fitzgerald is authentically Irish (born in Dunshaughlin), and has a unique power.
 The souls of war victims surround her body and manipulate probability in her favor.
 Unfortunately, she has the stereotypical Irish look of green eyes and long red hair and dresses in a green costume that forcibly tells people she’s Irish.
 Also, her abilities basically mean that her superpower is being lucky.
 At that point, readers are waiting to hear how she gets her powers from drinking a mixture of Guinness and Lucky Charms.
 So while Shamrock might be an Irish superhero, she’s sadly defined by that and that alone."
 Matthew Wood of CBR.com said, "A red-haired woman who dresses like a shamrock-themed billiard ball, Molly Fitzgerald's usually seen as the most stereotypically Irish hero imaginable.
 Her power set doesn't disabuse anyone of this notion, since she has "the luck of the Irish" to help her win fights."